samarthks/inventory-management/README.md

 You can look at this link: https://inventory-manage-app.herokuapp.com/product-apis/#/

 **Note: It is only for reference.Please follow all the steps above and run in localhost environment for better functioning of the app.**

+**Future Features:**

+1. Adding image in databaase and generating thumbnails.
+2. Filtering based on different fields
+3. Generate a report on inventory levels over time